alexaschor/IntoThePortal/README.md

 ## This Repo

 First of all, thanks for coming to this page!
-If you have any questions at all, please email me at `<my github username>@gmail.com` and I'll do my best to help.
+If you have any questions at all or problems with the code, please email me at `<my github username>@gmail.com` and I'll do my best to help.

+This is the code used to generate the meshes used in most of the paper figures.
+It should build with `make`, though you might have to edit `projects/include.mk` with your compiler and compiler flags.
+For an interactive, (mostly) real time 2D version that allows you to play with the parameters, check out https://github.com/alexaschor/JSM2D